 Team Dirty Aprons

 Hailing from Vancouver, BC, Canada, introducing Po On and Ivy of Team Dirty Aprons.
 Here’s an introduction from Po On of Poy meets World.
-I highly recommend you check out their pre-trip challenge video where they introduce their team name and their trip highlight video.
+I highly recommend you check out their trip highlight video.

 Po On: Ivy and I met 7 years ago at one of those Fitness Bootcamps and became fast friends hitting it off immediately given our shared love for trying new things and enjoying good food.
 She taught me how to make homemade biscotti which was a wonderful treat after working out 5x/week at 6 am!
 During that time, I was in a long-distance relationship with my now-husband while him/ my sister pursued their dreams in the Silicon Valley of creating a travel start up community with some Facebook funding.
 This is also why I connected with Ivy so well – she was running a local business with her husband, while I was living vicariously through my family and their entrepreneurial ambitions!